Prag8855/aab/content/guides/blue-card.md

 Before your embassy or consulate appointment, you must...

 - [ ] **Find a place to live in Germany**
-    It's really hard to find an apartment.
-Start looking as soon as you can.
-    - [ ] Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address).
-    - [ ] Your apartment must be affordable.
-Your rent can't be higher than your income.
-    - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
-You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
-If you can't get this, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
+    It's really hard to find an apartment before you arrive in Germany.
+Find a temporary place like a hotel room or a furnished apartment to get your National Visa.[^44] After you arrive in Germany, find an apartment where you can [register your address](/glossary/Anmeldung). - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Get health insurance**
-    You need valid health insurance.
-Travel insurance is not accepted.
-[Talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers).
-They help you choose health insurance for your Blue Card application.
+    You need valid [health insurance](/glossary/Krankenversicherung).
+[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents](#required-documents) ↓**

 ### 4. Go to your National Visa appointment